COBINHOOD provides two order types at the moment, more types will be launched in the future.

 A stop order, also known as a stop-market order, is an order to buy or sell once the price reaches a specified price.
 A buy stop order is entered at a stop price above the current market price.
 A sell stop order is entered at a stop price below the current market price.
 A stop order becomes a market order once the set price is reached.

 To place a stop order, Select Stop as the order type in the order form panel, and then specify the Amount and Price at which the order should be triggered.

 *Stop orders are executed as market orders and may incur slippage.

 A stop-limit order will be executed at a specified price, or better, after a given stop price has been reached.
 There are two prices specified in a stop-limit order: the stop price that will convert the order to a buy/sell order, and the limit price.
 Once the stop price is reached, the stop-limit order becomes a limit order to buy or sell at the limit price or better.

-*If the market price is moving quickly, there is no guarantee that this order will be filled.
+*If the market price is moving quickly, there is no guarantee that the order will be filled.